Frank Jordan: Foundation executive

 Since 2001 Jordan has served as special advisor to the president of the Gordon and Betty Moore Foundation and is the foundation's principal counselor on the impact of potential grants in the nine-county Bay Area.
 According to the foundation's 2007 annual report, in that year nearly $53 million in grants was devoted to the San Francisco Bay Area.

 Personal life

 Jordan holds a degree in government and political science from the University of San Francisco, where he has served on the Business Advisory Council since 1989, and teaching credentials from the University of California.

-As of the October 2017 Northern California wildfires he lived in Santa Rosa with his wife, Wendy Paskin.
+Before 2017, Jordan and his wife, Wendy Paskin-Jordan, owned homes in the Pacific Heights area of San Francisco and in Santa Rosa, California.
+However, their Santa Rosa residence was destroyed in the October 2017 Northern California wildfires.